Duke Thomas (character)

-Duke Thomas is a fictional character appearing in comics published by DC Comics.
+Duke Thomas is a fictional character appearing in American comic books published by DC Comics.
 He was created by Scott Snyder and Greg Capullo.
 He was introduced as a supporting character of Batman, his first appearance being in 2013 in Batman (vol. 2) #21, before later leading a youth vigilante movement inspired by Robin, in the comic book We Are...
 Robin, in May 2015.
 He officially became Batman's newest partner and joined the Batman family in 2016.

 The character would be a staple in Batman comics and Detective Comics, and went on in a new role as Gotham's daylight protector, The Signal.

 Duke made his animated debut as Robin in the animated series Batwheels, voiced by AJ Hudson.

 Publication history

 Duke Thomas first appeared as an unnamed child in Batman (vol. 2) #21 (March 2014), being saved by Batman.
 His first official named appearance was in Batman (vol. 2) #30, revealing they had met before his prior appearance, as his parents saved Bruce Wayne's life.

 He did not appear in comics again until Batman: Endgame (October 2014), where the Joker abducted him and his parents in an attempt to psychologically torture Batman.
 He returns as a staple in DC Comics in We Are...
 Robin, joining the teen vigilante group and being trained by previous official Robins during Robin War.
 His official debut as a part of the Batman family occurred in 2016, with Batman: Rebirth #1.
 He later dons a new mantle as "The Signal" in the mini series Batman and The Signal.

-He is currently a staple in Batman comics and comics featuring The Outsiders.
+He is currently a staple in Batman comics and comics featuring the Outsiders.

 Fictional character biography

 Batman: Zero Year

 Duke's first appearance is as an unnamed child, fishing in the derelict Gotham City.
 He is approached by thugs wanting to take his food, who are stopped by the sudden appearance of Batman.
 Duke tells him that the Riddler claims that he is dead, to which Batman replies that it means he will not see him coming.

-A later issue shows a flashback, revealing that Duke's parents saved Bruce Wayne in the immediate aftermath of the hurricane caused by the Riddler.
-Duke tells him that he is training his mind to be able to make an unsolvable riddle that will set the city free, showcasing his heroic nature.

 Batman: Endgame

-The Joker releases a deadly pathogen on Gotham City, which mimics his laugh gas on a much larger scale.
+The Joker releases a deadly pathogen on Gotham City that mimics his laugh gas on a much larger scale.
 In the ensuing pandemonium, he kidnaps the Thomas family due to their connection with Bruce Wayne.
 He sets up an elaborate stage on which to reenact the night the Waynes died, even going as far as to use an infected Joe Chill, the man who originally killed his parents, to emotionally torture Bruce.
-Duke is narrowly saved by Batman, but forced to leave his parents behind to an infected mob.
+Duke is narrowly saved by Batman, but is forced to leave his parents behind to an infected mob.